tweag/nix-bazel-remote-execution-infra/buildbarn/README.md

 - A TLS certificate that will be used to expose the buildbarn services through a Kubernetes ingress.
 - IAM roles necessary for the Kubernetes services.

-2. Use the Ansible playbooks to provision the servers.
+###  Use Ansible to provision the nix server

 We only need to setup the Nix server to make it export `/nix/store` as an NFS share.
 Update the placeholders with your own values.

 First we need to create an inventory file to point ansible to our server: